Visiting Associate Professor

 In addition to teaching at the Middlebury Institute, he is currently a Principal Education and Health Specialist at the Washington DC-based American Institutes for Research, one of the world’s largest behavioral and social science research and evaluation organizations.

 Dr. Pulizzi’s teaching approach is informed by the understanding that there are rarely simple solutions in social development; projects ramify, often with unintended consequences.
 Therefore, he aims to prepare the next generation of practitioners to embrace complexity, think systemically, challenge assumptions, see interrelationships, and break patterns.
 He has found that these skills are central for students to be successful program managers, project evaluators, policy analysts, and leaders of social change.

 - Upcoming term(s) ○

-SPR: Analytics and Thick Data in Social Change and Human Development
+Seminar: Analytics and Thick Data in Social Change and Human Development

 Analytics refers to our ability to collect and use data to generate insights that inform fact-based decision-making.
 The volume of data available to analysts is ever-increasing as our lives are digitized.
 The ability to make sense of this deluge of information is critical for effective program design and evaluation.
 While these data are a useful starting point, they are limited.
 They often do not capture the interconnected factors of the social world by relying on proxy measures.